 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 Miscanthus sinensis Andersson is the correct and accepted scientific name for this species of Miscanthus.
 Both the genus AND species were named and described as such by Nils Johan Andersson in Öfversigt af Kongliga Vetenskaps-Akademiens Förhandlingar (Stockholm) in 1855.
-According to Plants of the World Online, there are 32 synonyms of Miscanthus sinensis.

 I bought my Zebra Grass from the discount rack at Lowe’s in August 2012 in Greenville, Mississippi.
 Since I moved back to the family farm in mid-Missouri in February 2013 and didn’t bring it with me, I don’t have much experience with this grass.
 I did like the yellow banding on the leaves, which is why I bought it.
 Not all the leaves had this coloration.

 Common Names: Zebra Grass.

 Origin: Japan, Korea, and China.